 Emotional dependency occurs when users view the \acc{} as an essential source of comfort or affirmation, sometimes displacing human bonds and reducing resilience to social challenges.
-While such attachment can provide immediate psychological support, it also risks displacing human emotional bonds and reducing resilience to real-world social challenges.
-Our findings suggest that high emotional reliance may also which may lead to reduced decision-making autonomy or diminished problem-solving capacity, as users may increasingly defer to the \acc{}’s guidance rather than engaging in independent reasoning.
+While such attachment can provide immediate psychological support, it also carries the risk of displacing human emotional bonds and reducing resilience to real-world social challenges.
+Our findings suggest that high emotional reliance may also lead to reduced decision-making autonomy or diminished problem-solving capacity, as users may increasingly defer to the \acc{}’s guidance rather than engaging in independent reasoning.

 Design strategies to address emotional dependency should aim to promote self-awareness and reflective use.
 Periodic in-chat check-ins could prompt users to assess their level of emotional reliance, asking questions about how the \acc{} fits within their broader social life.
-Embedded self-assessment tools may help users recognize early signs of dependency, encouraging proactive steps toward rebalancing emotional support between AI and human relationships.
+Embedded self-assessment tools may help users recognize early signs of dependency, encouraging proactive efforts to rebalance emotional support between AI and human relationships.
 Reflection-oriented features—such as visualizing patterns of emotional reliance over time—can help users better understand and regulate their engagement.
 The ultimate goal is to support meaningful emotional connections without compromising users’ autonomy or diverse sources of wellbeing.